What is an EII Fund?

 How long is the term of the Investment?

-The minimum investment period is three years from the date the fund invests in the respective companies.
+The minimum investment period is four years from the date the fund invests in the respective companies.

 How do I claim my tax relief?

-For investments made in 2012 a deduction of 30/41st of the amount invested is claimed against total income for 2012.
-On completion of the three year holding period a further deduction of 11/41st of the amount invested is claimed against total income in the year the three year holding period has been completed.
-The additional deduction subject to the investee company increasing its expenditure on R&D activities or increasing its employment levels.
+For an EII investment made in 2016 a deduction of 30/40ths of the amount invested is claimed against total income for 2016.
+On completion of the three year holding period a further deduction of 10/40ths of the amount invested is claimed against total income in the year the three year holding period has been completed.
+The additional deduction subject to the investee company increasing its expenditure on R&D activities or increasing its employment levels and maintaining its average level of remuneration.
 It is the responsibility of the investor to make their own claim for tax relief on receipt of notification from the manager.

 How much will my investment cost me?